blundergat-155/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories: displays number of directories and subdirectories inside current directory
 2-newest_files: display the 10 most recent files
 13-unique: displays lines that occur only once in a file
+14-findthatword: display each line containg the word root in the passwd file in the etc directory